madalinagriza/maky-frontend/README.md

 # maky-frontend

 Vue 3 + TypeScript single-page app powered by Vite.
-The UI already exposes a simple "Backend status" card that is wired to an Axios-based service layer so future API endpoints can plug in immediately.
+The landing screen now contains an authentication playground that speaks to the `UserAccount` endpoints described in `API_SPEC.md`, allowing you to register and log in against a local or deployed backend.
 During local development, Vite proxies `/api` requests to `http://localhost:8000` so the frontend can call the backend without CORS headaches.

 ## Requirements